tencentyun/intlcloud-documents/product/网络/云联网/购买指南/计费总览_intl.md

 <span id='moshi'></span>

 ### Billing Method
-Cross-region interconnection cost of CCN is billed by the monthly 95th percentile (average bandwidth value is taken every 5 minutes in a natural month) based on the actually consumed bandwidth in each region.
+Cross-regional CCN interconnection charge is based on monthly used bandwidth and billed by the monthly 95th percentile (average bandwidth value is taken every 5 minutes in a natural month).

 **Cross-account Billing:**